 - A screwdriver.

 - A hard cover to protect the machine when not in use.

-Bernette is a part of the Bernina family, a business that has been standing strong in the industry for over 125 years and counting.
+Bernette is a part of the Bernina family, a business that has been in the industry for over 125 years and counting.

 They have always aimed sky-high when it comes to quality and innovation, keeping their products on the cutting edge while maintaining affordable prices.

 A quick browse through their website reveals a wealth of support and information about each and every sewing machine they have produced, placing a healthy emphasis on customer service and support.

 If the Bernina range of sewing machines is out of your budget, the Bernette range is the next best thing.